samans/ieee-test/README.md

     - This is done at https://github.com/samans/ieee-test while logged in as samans-ncc75567 (or whatever the editors github id is)
  - Step 6
     - The "yang leader" logs in to https://github.com/samans/ieee-test (in this example as samans) and clicks the "Merge pull request" button
+    - The branch can be deleted after it is successfully merged
  - Step 7
     - The "yang leader" then follows the existing process to do a pull request of the changes to the IETF's YangModels/yang repository